-KS3 Art projects are designed to mimic the GCSE course framework encompassing four areas of learning within each project.
+KS3 Art projects are designed to mimic the GCSE course framework encompassing four areas of learning within each project – artists/observing and recording/experimenting and exploring/creating personalised final outcomes.
 Projects are scaffolded to allow students to build confidently on previous knowledge, skills and understanding within the subject.

-- Assessment Objective 1: Artist/Culture/Genre research
+- Assessment Objective 1: Artist/Culture/Genre research.

-- Assessment Objective 2: Experimenting and exploring ideas, reviewing and refining ideas
+- Assessment Objective 2: Experimenting and exploring ideas, reviewing and refining ideas.

-- Assessment Objective 3: Recording of ideas and observations through drawing tasks and photography
+- Assessment Objective 3: Recording of ideas and observations through drawing tasks and photography.

 - Assessment Objective 4: present a final piece informed by the development of ideas shown through the 3 other Assessment Objectives and making clear links to artists that have informed and inspired own ideas.

-The Externally Set Assignment, (completed in the Spring Term in Year 11), follows the same structure as coursework with evidence needed for each of the 4 Assessment Objectives, demonstrated through a theme dictated by the Exam Board.
-This Assignment allows students about 20 hours of time to complete Assessment Objectives 1, 2 and 3 and then a 10 hour exam in which to complete Assessment Objective 4 – this takes place over the course of 2 school days.
+The Externally Set Assignment, (completed in the Spring Term in Year 11), follows the same structure as a Coursework Unit with evidence needed for each of the 4 Assessment Objectives, demonstrated through a theme dictated by the Exam Board.
+This Assignment allows students’ time in the Spring Term to complete Assessment Objectives 1, 2 and 3, followed by a 10 hour exam in which to complete Assessment Objective 4 – the exam takes place over the course of 2 school days.

-GCSE students are invited to attend after school class on a Thursday from 2.45-4.15, to continue with their coursework and make use of all art materials and receive further support with their work.
+GCSE students are invited to attend the after school art class on a Monday from 2.45-4.00, to continue with their coursework and make use of all art materials and receive further support with their work.